>> 2 min read <<

 At Inkling, enabling operational excellence for enterprise companies is what we’re all about, and helping them deliver first-rate customer experiences is key.
-So when we came across Forbes’ blog post identifying five crucial customer-centric employee traits
+So when we came across Forbes’ blog post identifying five crucial customer-centric employee traits, we were intrigued.

 Duly inspired, we have compiled our own list of metrics that define a healthy customer service-oriented business.
 Specifically, quick-service restaurants (QSRs), retail organizations, and hotels.
 In an effort to keep things short and sweet, in part one of a three-part blog series, we will focus on QSR first.